fenago/nlp-pytorch/lab_guides/Lab_7.md

 Again, similar to our encoder, we use a two-layer LSTM layer within our decoder.
-We take our final hidden state from our encoders and use these to generate the first word in our sequence, Y[1]{.subscript}.
-We then update our hidden state and use this and Y[1]{.subscript} to generate our next word, Y[2]{.subscript}, repeating this process until our model generates an end token.
+We take our final hidden state from our encoders and use these to generate the first word in our sequence, Y[1].
+We then update our hidden state and use this and
+Y[1] to generate our next word, Y[2], repeating this process until our model generates an end token.
 Our decoder looks something like this:

 ![](./images/B12365_07_16.jpg)

-Here, we can see that defining the encoders and decoders individually is not particularly complicated.
-However, when we combine these steps into one larger sequence-to-sequence model, things begin to get interesting: